sfioritto/planningforaliens-old/_posts/2015-03-11-after-html-and-css.md

 So, to go from “I want a website…” to designing (and coding the design) I would:

 1. Define the project.I immerse myself into the project and get to know more about:

     * Its purpose, intended outcomes for stakeholders
     * Its (future) users
     * The intended experience for its users/visitors4.
 The branding behind the project

 2. Acquire the needed resources.
-I get my hands on (sample) content (borrow from similar sites or ask the client)
+I get my hands on sample content from similar sites or I ask the client

 3. Give shape to the content

     * Choose a typeface in which to typeset the content (pick one that fits the mood and message of the site)
     * Choose font size for the body copy
     * Generate a modular scale(a table of proportional harmonic dimensions) from the font size of the body copy (using type-scale.com)
     * Sketch different layouts based on the project requirements5.
 Build the layout (in HTML and CSS) with the help of the modular scale: column width, line height, heading sizes, bottom margins, columns (if needed)
     * Apply color according to the brand guideline

 Steps 1 and 2 help you understand what do you have to design, who is going to use it, what are they going to use it for.
 Then phase 3 is about how are you going to do that.

-Going one small step at a time(vs everything at once), in this particular order, helps you to reduce the perceived complexity of the project (and the “I’m stuck” time) down the road.
+Going one small step at a time vs. everything at once, in this particular order, helps you to reduce the complexity of the project and the “I’m stuck” time down the road.

 Lets take a closer look at each of these steps.